LesleyLai/digital-garden/content/Concepts/problems of the p-value.md

 ### Overemphasis on Dichotomous Decision-Making
 > related: [[./binary thinking|binary thinking]]

 Reliance on p-values often encourages a binary mindset of either "rejecting" or "retaining" the null hypothesis, based on arbitrary thresholds like $0.05$.
-This approach is prone to [[Type I and type II errors|both hyped claims (false positives) and dismissal of real effects (false negatives)]].
+This approach is prone to [[type I and type II errors|both hyped claims (false positives) and dismissal of real effects (false negatives)]].

 Instead, some researchers think that the p-value should be interpreted as a continuous variable rather than in a dichotomous way.
 They also propose reconceptualizing [[./confidence interval|confidence intervals]] as "compatibility intervals." [^4]